 - Description: White square tower on corner of fog-signal house, on granite pier. – 1939 U.S. Lighthouse Service Light List.
 The lighthouse shows a flashing white light every 5 seconds from a focal plane of 39 feet above sea level that is visible 17 nautical miles.
 The light station is equipped with a fog horn that sounds one blast every 15 seconds. – Reference: 2005 U.S. Coast Guard Light List

 - Location: On south end of breakwater. – Reference: 1939 U.S. Lighthouse Service Light List

 - Automated: 1965

 - Status: Active aid to navigation maintained by the U.S. Coast Guard.
-The lighthouse is owned by the City of Rockland and leased to the American Lighthouse Foundation.
+The lighthouse is owned by the City of Rockland.

 Following the construction of a granite breakwater measuring nearly a mile in length between 1881 and 1899, a lighthouse was established in 1902 to mark the safe harbor afforded by the massive stone wall.
 The construction of the light station consisted of a wood and brick keeper’s dwelling and an engine room being attached to a 25-foot brick tower.
 When completed, the lighthouse was outfitted with a fourth order Fresnel lens.

 The City of Rockland applied for ownership of the lighthouse in 1998 under the Maine Lights program.
-The American Lighthouse Foundation and its chapter – the Friends of Rockland Breakwater Lighthouse, signed a lease with the City of Rockland in 2001 for the purpose of preserving the historic beacon.
+The American Lighthouse Foundation and its chapter – the Friends of Rockland Breakwater Lighthouse, signed a lease with the City of Rockland from 2000-2021 caring for the historic beacon for 20 years.

-Open House Tours: Located at the end of the 7/8-mile breakwater.
-Learn More…
+Located at the end of the 7/8-mile breakwater.